annahaensch/ODyN/README.md

-# Opinion Dynamics & COVID Vaccine Hesitancy
+# ODyN

 ## Background

-This repository contains tools to simulate opinion dyamics related to Covid-19 vaccine hesitancy.
+This repository contains tje Opinion Dynamics Network (ODyN) model to simulate opinion dyamics related to Covid-19 vaccine hesitancy.
 For technical details related to this project, please see:

 * *Link to come*